 photosensor: a device that detects the presence of and/or measures the amount of visible light, infrared (IR) transmission, and/or ultraviolet (UV) energy, and emits a signal based on the presence, absence, and/or amount of these entities.

+physical occupancy: space that is used by an owner or tenant regardless of occupant density and frequency of use.
+A building does not have physical occupancy and is considered unoccupied when 50% or more of the conditioned floor area is not leased or is otherwise vacant.

 primary energy: see source energy.

 qualified commissioning authority: [Not adopted]